Methods of Abortion:

 Dilation and Evacuation (D&E): Approximately 13 to 24 weeks after LMP

 This surgical abortion is done during the second trimester of pregnancy.
 At this point in the pregnancy, the fetus is too large to be broken up by suction alone and will not pass through the suction tubing.
 In this procedure, the cervix must be opened wider than in a first trimester abortion.
-This is done by inserting numerous thin rods made of seaweed (called laminaria) a day or two before the abortion.
-Once the cervix is stretched open the doctor pulls out the fetal parts with forceps.
+This is done by inserting numerous thin rods of laminaria (Similar to seaweed ) a day or two before the abortion.
+Laminaria expand by absorbing moisture and thereby dilate the cervix.
+Once the cervix is stretched open, the doctor pulls out the fetal parts with forceps.
 The fetus’ skull is crushed to ease removal.
 A sharp tool (called a curette) is also used to scrape out the contents of the uterus, removing any remaining tissue.

 Late Term Abortions: Approximately 20 weeks after LMP to full-term

-These procedures typically take place over 3 days, use local anesthesia and are associated with increased risk to the life and health of the mother.
+These procedures typically take place over three days, use local anesthesia, and are associated with increased risk to the life and health of the mother.
 On the first day, under ultrasound guidance, the fetal heart is injected with a medication that stops the heart and causes the fetus to die.
 Also over the first two days, the cervix is gradually stretched open using laminaria.
-On the third day, the amniotic sac is burst and drained.
+On the third day, the amniotic sac is punctured and drained.
 The remainder of the procedure is similar to the D&E procedure described earlier.
 An alternative procedure involves inducing labor.